EXCLUSIVE-Zurich Insurance nears $4 billion deal for MetLife unit -sources

 Farmers Insurance was the fifth- and seventh-largest provider of home and auto insurance, respectively, in the United States in 2019, according to data provider S&P Global Market Intelligence.
 MetLife was 14th and 18th, respectively.

-(Reporting by David French in New York Editing by Jan Harvey and Matthew Lewis)
+(Reporting by David French in New York Editing by Jan Harvey, Matthew Lewis and Sonya Hepinstall)

 ((davidj.french@thomsonreuters.com; +1 646 223 5211; Reuters Messaging: davidj.french.thomsonreuters.com@reuters.net))